Included in this guide:

 Capacity: 12.5lb | Dimensions: 13.8 x 8.3 x 14.8 inches | Material: Plastic | Airtight?: Yes | Includes Scoop: No

-The smaller, 12.5lb container from IRIS is perfect for keeping cat food fresh.
+The smaller, 12.5lb pet food container from IRIS is perfect for keeping cat food fresh.
 It’s small, compact, and can be stored in a cupboard or on a standard shelf.
-It’s designed to be a similar size to a cereal box, and can be stored alongside all kinds of similar-shaped items.
+It’s designed to be a similar size to a cereal box and can be stored alongside all kinds of similar-shaped items.
 The container itself is made out of safe, BPA-free plastic, and is sturdy enough to withstand being dropped, should you trip over kitty during feeding time.

 One downside noted by many users is that this IRIS container does have a distinct smell of plastic when you first purchase it, so we recommend thorough washing before putting any food in there, and perhaps being prepared to throw out a first load of kibbles a little sooner than expected, to get rid of the smell.

-The lid is airtight, and fits the tub well.
-It has a handy clip that allows you to lift off the lid and break the seal, giving you a large area for either scooping or pouring food direct into your waiting cat’s bowl.
+The lid is airtight and fits the tub well.
+It has a handy clip that allows you to lift off the lid and break the seal, giving you a large area for either scooping or pouring food directly into your waiting cat’s bowl.
 We always recommend a scoop if your cat is on any kind of diet, and we note that at the top of this storage container is a wider rim with enough space to fit a scoop, even when it’s near-filled.
 It’s also relatively inexpensive for such a reliable container.
 Obviously, you can go cheaper with an off-brand item, but we think this is a good price for the quality you get.

 Pission Pet Food Container With Measuring Cup